Why We Focus On Vision*

 education – especially for women and kids.

-Almost one billion people don’t have access to glasses.
+Over one billion people don’t have access to glasses.
 That means that 15% of the world’s population is unable to effectively learn or work because they can’t see clearly.
+90% of world’s visually impaired lives in low-income settings.

 Visual impairment in 2014 is a major global health issue; the preventable causes are as high as 80% of the total global burden.